luanvantotnghiep-k16/fileshare_ai/doc/SRS.md

 - **Scalability**: Designed to support a growing number of users and files.
 - **Reliability**: High availability and fault tolerance.
 - **Usability**: Clear API documentation and error messages.
+ - **Usability**: Clear API documentation and error messages.
+All endpoints return standard HTTP status codes and error objects (e.g., 401 Unauthorized, 400 Bad Request) for failed authentication, validation, or access.

 ## System Architecture
 - **NestJS Backend**: RESTful API endpoints for all operations.
+ - **NestJS Backend**: RESTful API endpoints for all operations, following REST conventions (GET for retrieval, POST for creation, PUT for updates).
 - **Database**: Stores user data, file metadata, and sharing permissions.
 - **File Storage**: Local or cloud storage for encrypted files.
 - **Email Service**: Integration with an SMTP provider for notifications.